MCTyler/ObsidianBreaker/README.md

 ExplosionSources	Specify how much damage a specific explosion source should make to blocks handled by this plugin (entity name): (damage)

-Anything else

-If there's anything wrong, anything missing or another thing that didn't make you satisfied, please consider opening a ticket or leave a comment here below.